 It costs two to three times more than similar filtration systems by DuPont and Culligan, yet features like a bypass valve add significant value.
 Don’t underestimate its benefits if your water inlet is difficult to access.
 If you’re installing a new water filter from scratch — it’s worth the added spend.

-#12 iSpring WGB21B 2-Stage Filtration System Filter For Well Water
+#12 iSpring WGB21B 2-Stage Best Cartridge Filter For Well Water

-iSpring’s 2-Stage whole house water filter removes more than 90-percent of chlorine, herbicides, pesticides and industrial chemicals found in both well and city water.
+iSpring’s 2-Stage whole house water filter removes more than 90-percent of chlorine, herbicides, pesticides, organic materials, and industrial chemicals found in both well and city water.
 The clog-resistant sediment cartridge captures dirt and rust particles greater than five microns — a top-of-the-line carbon block filter takes it from there, removing cloudiness and giving water a spring-fresh taste.

 Proprietary “Big Blue” cartridges process 50,000 gallons for clean water up to six months between changes, and replacements are affordably priced.
 Pressure relief valves for each cartridge make maintenance less messy.
 Made exclusively with NSF certified parts, the WGB21B is safe, durable and backed by a 1-year, money-back guarantee.
 It’s all most well owners will ever need.